 const gl = canvas.getContext('webgl') ||

-This canvas doesn't need to be visible—it runs completely in the background while you browse.
+The canvas never appears on screen.
+It runs silently in the background while you browse.

 vendor: gl.getParameter(gl.VENDOR),